 Postgraduate research students

 I have recently supervised PhD students in a number of different areas, including: (i) Fatigue as a co-morbidity of musculoskeletal disease: aetiology and response to treatment; (ii) Epidemiology and outcome of ankylosing spondylitis; (iii) Methodological issues in epidemiological studies of musculoskeletal pain; (iv) Epidemiology and outcome of distal arm pain; and (v) Benzodiazepines and Z-drugs prescribing patterns over time.

 Also, in recent years, I have supervised several MSc students, in areas such as: (i) Pregnancy outcomes in axial spondyloarthritis; (ii) The association between low birthweight / premature birth and adult chronic widespread pain; (iii) The reproducibility of pain manikins: a comparison of paper versus online questionnaires; and (iv) The effectiveness of activity promoting games (e.g. WiiFit) can reduce the risk of falls in the elderly.

 Gareth lectures on the Epidemiology module of several Masters programmes at the university: (i) Masters of Public Health; (ii) MSc in Global Health and Management.
 In addition he lectures in Epidemiology, as part of the PgCert in Research Methods for Health and is Epidemiology tutor for the MBChB Special Study Module in Population Health.

 Course coordinator and lecturer on the week-long Intensive Course in Applied Epidemiology.
 This course has been run in Aberdeen since 2007, having previously been run for around 15 years at the University of Manchester.
 The course is always rated very highly, and delegates travel from all over the world, with recent attendees from as far afield as the Far East, South America and Australia.
-For further details and / or to register for the 2016 course please contact email@example.com.
+For further details and / or to register for the current course please contact email@example.com.